ehmatthes/pcc/chapter_20/README.md

 The WhiteNoise project provides a better way to serve static files for Django projects.
 This project doesn't significantly change the way Learning Log works, but if you create a project that sees a lot of traffic you'll be better off with WhiteNoise.

 If you haven't worked through the second half of Chapter 20 yet, you can build your project with WhiteNoise.
-On page 466, under *Installing Required Packages*, install these packages:
+On page 466, under *Installing Required Packages*, install these packages instead:

     (ll_env)learning_log$ pip install dj-database-url
     (ll_env)learning_log$ pip install whitenoise